marco262/my_wiki/data/dnd/subclass/way-of-the-sun-soul-homebrew.md

 At 6th level, you gain the ability to channel your ki into bright waves of energy.

 Immediately after you take the Attack action on your turn, you can spend 2 ki points as a bonus action to produce a blinding flash of light in a 15 ft cone in front of you.
 Each creature within the cone must make a Dexterity saving throw.
-A creature takes 3d6 radiant damage and is blinded until the start of your next turn on a failed save, or half as much damage and not blinded on a successful one.
+A creature takes 3d6 radiant damage and is [[[general:conditions#blinded|blinded]]] until the start of your next turn on a failed save, or half as much damage and not [[[general:conditions#blinded|blinded]]] on a successful one.

 You can spend additional ki points to make a stronger blast.
 Each additional ki point you spend increases the damage by 1d6 and range by 5 ft.
 The maximum number of ki points (2 plus any additional points) that you can spend on the spell equals half your monk level.